All Products

 Antifragility throttling

-To ensure stability, MSE Nacos Enterprise Edition enables antifragility mode by default.
-When the resource capacity or API traffic reaches a threshold, the system automatically applies throttling and capacity controls.
-The following table shows the throttling rules for a single node.
+MSE Nacos Enterprise Edition enables antifragility mode by default.
+When resource usage or API traffic reaches a threshold, the system automatically applies throttling to protect cluster stability.

 Specification